-of the annual CO_2 emission reductions can roughly be attributed to the CO_2PL .
-This corresponds to 97- 167 ktons of cumulative avoided CO_2 emissions in the period 2010-2013 extrapolated for the entire target group of 57 companies.
+Using values for the rated additionality of 30-50% as found in the previous section, implies that 1.0% - 1.6% of the annual CO2 emission reductions can roughly be attributed to the CO2PL.
+This corresponds to 97 - 167 ktons of cumulative avoided CO2 emissions in the period 2010-2013 extrapolated for the entire target group of 57 companies.

 Forty-six companies published data to evaluate goal achievement of the CO_2 emission reduction targets, see Table 2.
-Sixty-seven percent of these companies complied with the annual reduction rate required to reach the agreed target level.
-Firms at certification level 5 must succeed in meeting their targets in contrast with firms at lower certification levels.
-The percentage of firms that is on track did, however, not significantly differ by certification level.
+67% of these companies complied with the annual reduction rate required to reach the agreed target level.
+Firms at certification level 5 firms must succeed in meeting their targets in contrast with firms at lower certification levels.
+The percentage of firms that is on track did however not significantly differ by certification.

-Discussion
+6 Discussion

-Interpretation and comparison of the research results
+6.1 Interpretation and comparison of the research results

-In the case of the CO_2PL , the potential competitive advantage in procurement contracts was the primary driving force for companies to improve their energy and carbon management practices.
-This strongly confirmed conclusions by e.g. Dorée et al. (2011), Krarup and Ramesohl (2002) and Reinaud et al. (2012) that energy management systems must be embedded in a broader energy management programme and be accompanied with other obligations, incentives or measures to be effective.
+In the case of the CO2PL, the potential competitive advantage in procurement contracts was the primary driving force for companies to improve their energy and carbon management practices.
+This strongly confirmed conclusions by e.g. Dorée et al. (2011), Krarup and Rahmesohl (2002) and Reinaud et al. (2012) that energy management systems must be embedded in a broader energy management programme and be accompanied with other obligations, incentives or measures to be effective.
 This strong incentive of the competitive advantage may however also be a potential threat for the successful continuation of CO_2PL as a tool for improving energy and carbon management if the scheme will not be adopted more widely among commissioning parties.
-Another threat for improving energy management via the CO2PL in the long term is the limited ability to really distinguish between leaders and laggards in terms of energy management since most large companies hold a level 5 certificate.
+Another threat for improving energy management via the CO_2PL in the long-term is the limited ability to really distinguish between leaders and laggards in terms of energy management, since most large companies hold a level 5 certificate.

 Our study confirmed the earlier conclusion by Wilbrink (2012) that the CO2PL was considered as a real asset for improving energy management among the majority of the certified companies.
-More specifically, our study revealed that the CO2PL stimulated management involvement; increased priority for energy issues; improved PDCA cycles; improved insight in CO2 emissions, performance and reduction options; and increased employee awareness, thereby tackling a wide range of potential barriers inhibiting the effective implementation of energy management as suggested by e.g. Rohdin and Thollander 2006; Blass et al. 2014; McKane et al. 2009.
-These results confirmed the positive impacts of introducing energy management programmes on improving energy management practices found in other studies (Stenqvist et al. 2011; Helby 2002; Backlund et al. 2012; Kimura and Noda 2014).
-Our study also confirmed conclusions from Krarup and Ramesohl (2002) and Backlund et al. (2012) that energy management programmes tend to have little impact on investment criteria and the planning of energy efficiency measures.
+More specifically, our study revealed that the CO2PL stimulated management involvement, increased priority for energy issues, improved PDCA cycles, improved insight in CO2 emissions, performance and reduction options, and increased employee awareness, thereby tackling a wide range of potential barriers inhibiting the effective implementation of energy management as suggested by e.g. Rohdin and Thollander 2006; Blass et al. 2014; McKane et al. 2010.
+These results confirmed the positive impacts of introducing energy management programmes on improving energy management practices found in other studies (Stenqvist et al. 2011, Helby 2002; Backlund et al. 2012; Kimura and Noda 2014).
+Our study also confirmed conclusions from Krarup and Rahmesohl (2002) and Backlund et al. (2012) that energy management programmes tend to have little impact on investment criteria and the planning of energy efficiency measures.